Water is a vital resource we all need to live, work and play. This is why water needs to be managed fairly for all water users.

 Our approach to compliance and enforcement is risk-based and responsive.
 Our Compliance and Enforcement Strategic Plan sets out how we will ensure water users comply with their licence terms and how we will enforce non-compliance in southern Victoria.

-Over the last two years, the government has strengthened its compliance framework with robust legislation and policy to deter non-compliance.
+The government has strengthened its compliance framework with robust legislation and policy to deter non-compliance.
 This includes amendments to the Infringements Act 2006, development of the Water (Infringements) Regulations 2020 and the Water and Catchment Legislation Amendment Act 2021.

 Under new regulations, we can use Penalty Infringement Notices (PINs) to issue on-the-spot fines or enforce negative carryover for water users who go over their water entitlement.